Kural: Substance

 The Kural text is marked by pragmatic idealism, focused on "man in the totality of his relationships".
 Despite being a classic, the work has little scope for any poetic excellence.
 According to Zvelebil, the text does not feature "true and great poetry" throughout the work, except, notably, in the third book, which deals with love and pleasure.
 This emphasis on substance rather than poetry, according to scholars, suggests that Valluvar's main aim was not to produce a work of art, but rather an instructive text focused on wisdom, justice, and ethics.

 The Kural text begins with an invocation of God and then praises the rain for being the vitalizer of all life forms on earth.
 It proceeds to describe the qualities of a righteous person, before concluding the introduction by emphasizing the value of aṟam or virtue.
 It continues to treat aṟam in every action in life, supplementing it with a chapter on predestination.
 Valluvar extols rain next only to God for it provides food and serves as the basis of a stable economic life by aiding in agriculture, which the author asserts as the most important economic activity later in Book II of the Kural text.

 The three books of the Kural base aṟam or dharma (virtue) as their cornerstone, resulting in the work being collectively referred to simply as Aṟam.
 Valluvar holds that aṟam is common for all, irrespective of whether the person is a bearer of palanquin or the rider in it.
 According to Albert Schweitzer, the idea that good must be done for its own sake comes from various couplets across the Kural text.
+In his 1999 work, Japanese Indologist Takanobu Takahashi noted that Valluvar dealt with virtues in terms of good rather than in terms of caste-based duties and when he discussed politics he addressed simply a man rather than a king.
 The text is a comprehensive pragmatic work that presents philosophy in the first part, political science in the second and poetics in the third.
 Of the three books of the Kural literature, the second one on politics and kingdom (poruḷ) is about twice the size of the first, and three times that of the third.
 In the 700 couplets on poruḷ (53 percent of the text), Valluvar mostly discusses statecraft and warfare.
-While other Sangam texts approved of, and even glorified, the four immoral deeds of meat-eating, alcohol consumption, polygamy, and prostitution, the Kural literature strongly condemns these as crimes, arguably for the first time in the history of the Tamil land.
+While other Sangam texts approved of, and even glorified, the four immoral deeds of meat-eating, alcohol consumption, polygamy, and prostitution, the Kural literature strongly condemns these as crimes, reportedly for the first time in the history of the Tamil land.
+In addition to these, the Kural also strongly proscribes gambling.